sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-features/1500 - deprecated-query.md

 **Note:** For the full list of parameters available for this method, see [Global parameters for methods](doc:method#section-global-parameters-for-methods).
 The following table only shows parameters most relevant to or specific to this method.

 **Note** You can configure some the following parameters in both the [NLP](doc:nlp) preprocessor and in a field's method.
 If you configure both, the field's parameter overrrides the NLP preprocessor's parameter.
-For more information, see [Advanced prompt configuration](doc:prompt).
+For more information, see [Advanced LLM prompt configuration](doc:prompt).

 Parameters
 =====